alphonse92/vplplusplus_composer/readme.md

 Run `docker-compose up`

 There a issue regarding to how moodle and vpl works.
-When the student or the teacher tries to execute a VPL activity it happen in two phases:
+When the student or the teacher tries to execute a VPL activity it happen in two phases

 1. Send the activity to moodle.
 Return a websocket with the url to the jail to track the process of the execution
 2. The browser tries to connect to the jail.